University of Otago, Wellington

 The University of Otago, Wellington is one of seven component schools that make up the University of Otago Division of Health Sciences.
 All University of Otago medical students who gain entry after a competitive Health Sciences First Year programme, or who gain graduate entry, spend their second and third years studying in Dunedin in a programme called Early Learning in Medicine (ELM), which is jointly taught by the Otago Medical School and the School of Biomedical Sciences.
-In their fourth, fifth, and sixth years, medical students study at either Otago Medical School; the University of Otago, Christchurch; or the University of Otago, Wellington.
+In their fourth, fifth, and sixth years, medical students study at one of three clinical schools: either Otago Medical School or the University of Otago, Christchurch or the University of Otago, Wellington.

 History

-From 1924, students could complete their last year of training at hospitals in either Auckland, Christchurch, or Wellington as well as Dunedin.
-In 1938, a branch faculty was established in Christchurch, Auckland, and Wellington.
-The Wellington branch faculty became a 'clinical' school in 1977, the forerunner to the modern University of Otago, Wellington.
+From the early 1920s, University of Otago students could complete their last year of training at hospitals in either Auckland, Christchurch, or Wellington as well as Dunedin.
+In 1926 Wellington Hospital became a recognised teaching hospital and was established as a branch faculty in 1937.
+In the 1960s there was debate about whether there should be a full medical school attached to Victoria University or a University of Otago clinical school; in 1971 it was decided that a clinical school be established.
+With the opening of the Academic block in Mein St in 1977 the clinical school was the forerunner to the University of Otago, Wellington.
+Fifty two fourth-year students entered the school in 1977.

-In 2021 the 1970s campus building in Newtown, adjacent to Wellington Regional Hospital, was closed due to earthquake concerns, requiring the staff to work from home or at other locations.
+In 2021 the campus building, adjacent to Wellington Regional Hospital, was closed due to earthquake concerns, requiring the staff to work from home or at other locations.